 Techie (hereby referred to as 'The Author') sat at her desk, fingers poised over the keyboard, prepping to write.
-This was her first free evening in about a week and she intended to use this time to catch up on her Stargate Atlantis and Harry Potter fanfiction that she had been neglecting as of late.
+This was her first free evening in about a week and she intended to use this time to catch up on her fanfiction that she had been neglecting as of late.

-However, she found herself instead pondering the imminent demise of several teleplay authors at her hands for their latest travesty.
+However, she found herself instead pondering the imminent doom of several teleplay authors at her hands for their latest travesty.

 She had tried to avoid watching Smallville, but living with someone obsessed with it had made that task nigh on impossible.

 So, she gritted her teeth and sat through week after week of canon ignoring soap opera-ish tripe, muting her screams of distress by attempting to smother herself with a throw pillow during the hour that it was on the tube.